santhu501/namaste-react/README.md

 // There are different names used for bundling an app to make sure it loads only the code needed and not everything.
 Names: Chunking, Code Spliting, Dynamic Bundling, Lazy Loading, on Demand Loading, dynamic import etc.

+// HOC - Higher Order Components.
+A function that takes Component as input and returns functional component as output.